mavis350-coder/01_Anonymous_repo/diffusion_llm/README.md

 ## Quick Demos
 1. Download datasets and place them under `./dataset`
-2. Tune the model.
+2. Tune the model and the script according to the description in the paper if needed.
 We provide five experiment scripts for demonstration purpose under the folder `./scripts`.
 For example, you can evaluate on ETT datasets by:

 ```bash
 bash ./scripts/TimeLLM_ETTh1.sh